ken-noland/OpenXcom/README.md

 - Implement **custom events and interactions**
 - Manage **resource loading and unloading dynamically**

-Modders can define **custom surfaces, blocks, and entities**, giving them unprecedented control over how the game behaves.
+Modders can define **custom surfaces and entities**, giving them unprecedented control over how the game behaves.
 The goal is to provide a scripting interface that is both **powerful** and **easy to use**, without requiring C++ modifications.